Police probing whether suspect in NYC murder killed others

 “In this particular case the judge carefully considered the facts before her and made her determination based on all the current, relevant and factual information that was provided to the Court at that time,” Bagnuola said.
 “It would have been impossible for the judge at that time to foresee the allegations that are presently unfolding and coming to light with regard to this defendant.”

-Drayton, who is scheduled to be arraigned in Los Angeles on Monday, had refused to come out of his Los Angeles jail cell for court last week and was not yet assigned an attorney.
-N. Scott Banks, the attorney-in-charge at the Legal Aid Society of Nassau County, which represented Drayton in the New York case, did not immediately respond to an email seeking comment on Monday.
+The name of his attorney in California was not immediately known and the Legal Aid Society of Nassau County, which represented Drayton in the New York case, did not immediately comment.

 Long reported from Washington.

-Note: This story has been corrected to show bail in Nassau County case was $1,000.